scherermichael-oss/conventional-mergebot/README.md

 The first line will be taken from the `title` of the pull request.

-The description of the pull request (i.e. first comment) may contain several sections that will be added to the commit message.
+The description of the pull request may contain several sections that will be added to the commit message.

 Use section `# Details` for additional information: